-The uninhabited island is perfect for nature lovers with scuba divers in particular loving the region thanks to its impressive locals (think: hammerhead sharks, rays and dolphins).
-Those who prefer to stay on dry land will keep entertained with hiking trails through gorgeous green forest.
+The uninhabited island is perfect for nature lovers, especially if you’re into scuba diving, thanks to its impressive locals (think: hammerhead sharks, rays and dolphins).
+Those who prefer to stay on dry land will have plenty to keep them entertained with hiking trails that lead you through gorgeous lush forests.
 The island is a whopping 550km off the Costa Rican coastline though, so it takes about 36 hours to reach by boat from the Port of Puntarenas.

 Another beachy town with a fun party atmosphere, Playa Jaco is one of the best places to visit in Costa Rica for a relaxing vacation.
-With the picturesque Jaco Beach and proximity to pristine rainforest, adventurous travellers can try their hand at activities like surfing, white-water rating and ATV expeditions.
-You’ll get to stay here on Contiki’s tour and experience your very own taste of paradise.
+With the picturesque Jaco Beach and proximity to a pristine rainforest, adventurous travellers can try their hand at activities like surfing, white-water rating and ATV expeditions.
+You’ll get to stay here on Contiki’s Viva Costa Rica trip and experience your very own taste of paradise.

-Costa Rica’s home to more than one volcano and along with Arenal, this one’s another must-see for the list.
+Costa Rica is home to more than one volcano and this one’s another must-see for the list.
 The volcano we’re talking about?
 It’s Poas.
 This active stratovolcano with twin calderas and striking turquoise sulphur lakes makes you feel like you’re in a whole other world.
 Find your way up to the viewing platforms where you can take in the enormity of the volcano and surrounding 14,000 acres of parkland, or take a walk on the wild side on one of the hiking trails to explore the geothermal landscape.
 Make sure your camera has a good charge, because you’re not going to want to forget these sights since it’s one of the best things to do in Costa Rica.

-The largest national park in Costa Rica, Corcovado offers up tropical rainforest, mangrove swamps, beautiful beaches and – best of all – incredible wildlife.
-One of the most biodiverse regions in Costa Rica, Corcovado is home to animals including the endangered Baird’s tapir, American crocodile, bull sharks, sloths (we love them), all four Costa Rican monkey species and cats like jaguars, pumas and ocelots.
+The largest national park in Costa Rica, Corcovado offers up tropical rainforest, mangrove swamps, beautiful beaches and – best of all – an abundance of unique wildlife.
+As one of the most biodiverse regions in Costa Rica, this spot is home to animals including the endangered Baird’s tapir, American crocodile, bull sharks, sloths (we love them), all four Costa Rican monkey species and cats like jaguars, pumas and ocelots.
 It’s a real tropical safari!
 You can try out a number of hiking trails or guided tours to make the most of this wildlife extravaganza.

 Welcome to Costa Rica’s capital!
 This is one of the best places to visit for its sheer contrast to all the rich, immersive nature that surrounds it.
 All in balance, we say.